 There can be several reasons why PopChar X might fail to detect which font is being used in the active application:

-- If you get a message that "Access for assistive devices" should be enabled, you need to grand PopChar the required permissions.
+- If you get a message that "Access for assistive devices" should be enabled, you need to grant PopChar the required permissions.
 On Mavericks and newer (including Yosemite), open System Preferences / Security & Privacy, and enable PopChar in the “Privacy” section.
 On older versions of OS X, activate the option "Enable access for assistive devices” in "Universal Access".

 - If font detection does not work at all in a particular application, this is very likely because the application does not have a font menu in the menu bar.